jbequ5/Enigma-Machine-Miner/README.md

 - The latest trajectory_vector_db entries
 - Score-weighted patterns from Memdir Grail (higher ValidationOracle scores receive stronger influence)
 - All built-up prompt layers (base strategy + challenge-specific enhancement + pre-launch context)
+- Recent inter-Sub-Arbos messages posted by other workers

 This rich, evolving context enables `re_adapt` to generate **targeted, high-signal adaptations** instead of generic retries.
-Each iteration becomes noticeably smarter — suggesting precise fixes (e.g., “emphasize algebraic closures and symbolic invariants on this subtask” or “escalate ModelHunter for stronger symbolic reasoning models”), avoiding low-fidelity paths, and leveraging proven patterns from earlier loops in the same run.
+Each iteration becomes noticeably smarter — suggesting precise fixes (e.g., “emphasize algebraic closures and symbolic invariants on this subtask” or “escalate ModelHunter for stronger symbolic reasoning models”), avoiding low-fidelity paths, and leveraging proven patterns and discoveries from earlier loops in the same run.

 **The more evolved the prompts are, the more effective each inner-loop iteration becomes.**